SERVIR-WA/GALUP/training/1_lu/modules/module4 copy.md

 accessibility than that to market accessibility because transportation accessibility is a more important sub-objective.
-If the transportation is not available, the a high market suitability score is meaningless since the products can not be transported to the market.<br>
+If the transportation is not available, the a high market suitability score is meaningless since the products can not be transported to the market.

 <img src="../../../img/qgm/algtbl/m4_weight_preference.svg" alt= "AttrTbl" width="500">
 <img src="../../../img/eqn/m4_preference_eqn.svg" alt= "AttrTbl" width="600"><br>
 However, our preference or commonsense are not always a reliable to assign